rubymonsters/ruby-for-beginners/source/01-preface.md

 If you'd prefer to jump right in, you can also skip over the introductory chapters.
 Jump to the chapter "Your tools", and read the introductory chapters later.
-If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over that chapter too and head straight to the "Built-in classes" chapter and see if that works for you (suggested for people who have already attended a beginner's workshop).
+If you already feel familiar with your editor and terminal, and know how to use `ruby` to execute a Ruby file, then you can skip over that chapter too and head straight to the "Built-in classes" chapter and see if that works for you (suggested for people who have already attended a beginners workshop).

 Take notes about whatever questions come up during the week, things that you don't understand, and everything else worth mentioning (for example, epiphanies